There is support for small businesses available during the COVID-19 pandemic.

 Statutory Sick Pay (SSP)

 UK based businesses (who employ less than 250 people as of 28 February 2020) are able to reclaim Statutory Sick Pay paid for sickness absence due to COVID-19.
-This scheme is currently being developed and we will update you once the details have been confirmed.

 Those who follow advice and stay at home to self-isolate and therefore cannot work as a result, are eligible for SSP, even if they are not sick themselves, which is £94.25 a week for up to 28 weeks.